HDFGroup/h5serv/docs/Installation/ServerSetup.rst

 use a package manager such as Anaconda (as described below).

-If you have a git client installed on your system, you can directly download the h5serv source from GitHub: ``git clone https://github.com/HDFGroup/h5serv.git``.
+If you have a git client installed on your system, you can directly download the h5serv source from GitHub: ``git clone --recursive https://github.com/HDFGroup/h5serv.git``.
 Otherwise, you can download a zip file of the source from GitHub (as described below).